AB InBev or Anheuser-Busch InBev is one of the largest brewers in the world.

 Since AB InBev’s free cash flow generation has been quite strong, the company should not have raised external capital through debt or equity issuance.

-To find out, we will look at AB InBev’s net cash from financing activities which is shown in the chart above for the period from FY2016 to FY2020.
+To find out, we will look at AB InBev’s net cash from financing activities which is shown in the chart above for the period from FY2016 to FY2021.

-As seen from the chart, AB InBev’s net cash from financing activities has been negative for almost the entire period, illustrating the company’s cash outflow through financing activities.
+As seen from the chart, AB InBev’s net cash from financing activities has been negative for almost the entire period from fiscal 2016 to 2021, illustrating the company’s cash outflow through financing activities.

 In this case, AB InBev has been paying down debt as reflected by the negative net cash from financing activities.

-The 4Q 2016 quarter was an exception for AB InBev as the company was raising capital to buy SABMiller.
+The 4Q 2016 quarter was an exception for which AB InBev was raising capital to buy SABMiller.

-Similarly, AB InBev also borrowed a considerable amount of debt in 2Q 2020 to raise its cash position in preparation for the COVID-19 disruption.
+Similarly, AB InBev also borrowed a considerable amount of debt in 2Q 2020 to raise its cash position to maintain its financial flexibility in preparation for the COVID-19 disruption.

-Other than these 2 quarters, AB InBev was seen paying down debt and dishing out dividends.
+Other than these 2 quarters, AB InBev was seen paying down debt (net cash has been adjusted to exclude the effect of dividends).

-In short, AB InBev has been paying down debt and cutting its dividends all these years to save cash and wean itself off the huge debt load.
+In short, AB InBev has been paying down debt to reduce the huge debt load.

-AB InBev’s cash position has been in cash and cash equivalents, at over 99% in most financial periods.
+AB InBev’s cash position was mainly made up of cash and cash equivalents, at over 99% in most financial periods.

 AB InBev generated positive net cash from operating activities, illustrating the immersed cash-generating capability of the company’s core businesses.

-AB InBev’s free cash flow also has been tremendously impressive even after accounting for net cash from investing activities.
+AB InBev’s free cash flow also has been tremendously impressive even after accounting for capital expenditures.

-AB InBev is seen paying down debt and reducing its cash dividends all these years as shown in the negative net cash from financing activities.
+AB InBev is seen paying down debt all these years as shown in the negative net cash from financing activities.

 References and Credits